 The planning prioritization framework project launched at the end of FY21.
-As part of this project, a pilot is being conducted on Board-approved Specific Review recommendations in April and May 2022 in collaboration with the Community.
-The list of prioritized recommendations from the pilot will be available in May 2022.
+As part of this project, a pilot was conducted on Board-approved Specific Review recommendations in April and May 2022 in collaboration with the community.
+The list of prioritized recommendations from the pilot was shared in May 2022.
 Therefore, this plan assumes that a select number of prioritized recommendations will be included in the FY23 plans.
 The specific activities will be published after the conclusion of the above mentioned pilot process.